ranguli/mineflayer-auto-weapon/README.md

-# mineflayer-auto-totem
+# mineflayer-auto-weapon

-Automatically move totems from your bots inventory into its offhand as they break.
-This is the same thing as the "Auto Totem" feature in many hacked minecraft clients, but now for your mineflayer bot!
+Automatically equips the best weapon your bot has.
+This is just like the "Auto Weapon" module in many hacked minecraft clients, but now for your mineflayer bot!

 # Usage